-A taste of what you will see by becoming a member
+A taste of what you'll see by becoming a member

-FAVOURITE FIVE is where our members show five of their compacts from their collection
+FAVOURITE FIVE - where our members show five of their compacts from their collection

 Eileen